sliceyourbread/flightpath/readme.md

 # Flight paths
-flight path calculates all possible paths for flying and costs from user inputted start and end destinations
+flight path calculates all possible paths and costs from a user inputted start and end destination

 flight paths has an internal structure travelData which contains all the locations and costs this  service currently provides flight paths for.
-This structure is expandable new flights can be added in the same format as the exisiting data; the extra location costs will also need adding to all exisitings data.
+This structure is expandable, new flights can be added in the same format as the exisiting data; the extra location costs will also need adding to all exisitings data.

 ##  Build and Run